IC-Search/ic-search/README.md

 This approach creates a weird mix of incentives that we consider harmful to the open web:

 - There is an incentive of website owners to trick the web crawlers, to make their content more relevant than it is
-- Using traffic statistics creates a grey market of traffic dealers employing bots or clickworkers to generate artificial traffic
+- Using traffic statistics creates a grey market of traffic dealers employing bots or click workers to generate artificial traffic
 - The algorithm has to be kept a trade secret in order to not be exploitable
 - Small changes to the algorithm can yield vastly different search results, which can potentially threaten the existence of a smaller website